 Born in Wandsworth in London, Lookman was picked up by Charlton from Waterloo FC in 2014 and, after his scoring exploits for the Addicks' academy teams earned him a promotion to the first team, he made his senior debut in November 2015.

 He quickly emerged as one of the brightest prospects in the Football League in the ensuing 14 months, playing 45 times, scoring 10 league goals for the South London club and being named the Championship's Apprentice of the Year in 2015-16 despite Charlton's relegation to League One.

 Lookman's transfer to Goodison Park was initially thought to be in jeopardy over Charlton's desire to have the 19-year-old return to The Valley on loan for the remainder of the season and Everton's strong reluctance to it.
 Manager Ronald Koeman apparently saw him as a viable first-team option for the remainder of the season given that he was likely to be without Yannick Bolasie for the rest of 2017.

 Koeman expressed his satisfaction at landing Lookman saying, “Ademola is a big talent and, at 19 years old, he has a big future in the game.
 I'm really happy that we've been able to bring him here to the Club.
 This is part of the vision we have for the Club and it's important to give to young players the opportunity so that the team continues to evolve and improve.
 We believe in the player and in the development of the player which, of course, will take time but he will have a big part to play in the future of the Club.”

-Blessed with great pace, balance and agility together with a desire to take players on as well as an ability to play anywhere across the forward line, Lookman promises to be an exciting addition to the Blues' squad.
+Blessed with great pace, balance and agility together with a desire to take players on as well as an ability to play anywhere across the forward line, Lookman promised to be an exciting addition to the Blues' squad.
 Two-footed and with an eye for goal, it was no doubt hoped that as he developed, he could provide a reliable source of creativity and goals in a team that once relied heavily on Romelu Lukaku's impressive strike rate.

 He took no time at all to announce himself to Everton fans 10 days after he signed, however.
 Introduced as a 90th-minute substitute by Koeman in order to get a taste of the action with Everton 3-0 up against Manchester City, Lookman found himself in the right spot to collect a ricochet off Seamus Coleman and bury a crisp low shot through the legs of goalkeeper Claudio Bravo to mark his five-minute debut cameo in fantastic fashion.